Compliances

 1 Month

-Where there is a dispute regarding payment of bonus pending before any authority under section 22, within 1 month from the date on which the award becomes enforceable or the settlement comes into operation, in respect of such dispute.
+Where there is a dispute regarding the payment of bonus pending before any authority under Section 22, the bonus must be paid within 1 month from the date on which the award becomes enforceable or the settlement comes into operation.

-In any other case, within a period of 8 months from the close of the accounting year.
+In all other cases, the bonus must be paid within 8 months from the close of the accounting year.

 Compliance Schedule